dnndev/xmp-docs/form-builder.md

 ## Converting to a Custom Form

 The Form Builder is designed for the most common form-building scenarios.
-When you need more control — custom HTML layout, JavaScript interactivity, or advanced tag configurations — you can convert your form to a **custom form** and continue working in the [Code Editor](code-editor.md).
+When you need more control — custom HTML layout, JavaScript interactivity, or advanced tag configurations — you can convert your form to a **custom form** and continue working in the [Custom Form Editor](custom-form-editor.md).

 This is a one-way conversion that gives you full control over the form's markup and styling.
 The Form Builder generates clean, well-structured code as a starting point.